david125tran/david125tran/README.md

 💻 I design and develop **dashboards, data pipelines, and system automation tools**, with a strong background in **Life Sciences** and hands-on experience managing **database servers** and **robotic workflows**.
 🧪 Previously held a career working in scientific labortories ( **🧬 8+ years of lab experience, 📖 biology degree**).
-🚀 Always learning, exploring new technologies, and excited about **backend development, LLM engineering, automation, and scalable software engineering**.
+🚀 **Always learning**, exploring new technologies, and excited about **backend development, LLM engineering, automation, and scalable software engineering**.
 I want to push my skills to the next level.

 ![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?logo=linkedin&logoColor=fff) [My LinkedIn](http://www.linkedin.com/in/david119tran)